iomesh/docs/docs/volumesnapshot-operations/create-volumesnapshot.md

 ---
-id: volume-snapshot-operations
+id: create-volumesnapshot
-title: VolumeSnapshot Operations
+title: Creating VolumeSnapshot
-sidebar_label: VolumeSnapshot Operations
+sidebar_label: Creating VolumeSnapshot
 ---

-### Creating VolumeSnapshot

 A VolumeSnapshot is a request for snapshot of a volume and similar to a PVC, while a VolumeSnapshotContent is the snapshot taken from a volume provisioned in the cluster.